-FRESHMAN STUDENT ORIENTATION
+FRESHMAN & NEW STUDENT ORIENTATION

-This is a student leadership program that provides upper classmen mentors for our incoming freshmen.
+This is a student leadership program that provides upper classmen mentors for our incoming freshmen and new students.
 The program develops leadership skills in upperclassmen and provides opportunities for incoming freshmen to establish an early connection to Woodbridge High School.
-New Student Orientation leaders are selected through an application and interview process and participate in leadership training workshops.
+Freshmen & New Student Orientation leaders are selected through an application and interview process and participate in leadership training workshops.
 Freshmen meet with their mentors during Fall Registration before school starts.
 Mentors provide an overview of WHS in small groups including a tour of campus.